MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-authoring-workspace.md

 ---
-title: Using the Authoring Workspace in Operations Manager
+title: Use the Authoring Workspace in Operations Manager
 description: This article describes how to use the Operations Manager Operations console to perform authoring tasks.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 11/01/2024
+ms.date: 04/22/2025
 ms.custom: UpdateFrequency2
 ms.service: system-center
 ms.subservice: operations-manager